ibm-cloud-architecture/store-mq-gitops/README.md

 *

-## Option 2: From a OpenShift Cluster
+## Option 2: From a new OpenShift Cluster

 In this option we start from a newly created OpenShift Cluster on IBM Cloud (ROKS cluster) with a minimum of three nodes of 8 CPU at 32GB.